life-of-e/asterisk_sip_hook_flash/README.md

 # asterisk_sip_hook_flash

+Tested with Asterisk 13 and Asterisk 16.
+Recommended with Asterisk 16.

 Modifications to Asterisk PBX to support sending a hook flash (Event 16) to a SIP ATA with an FXO port using RFC2833 or RFC4733 signalling.
 Initially created to support a Grandstream HT813 ATA.
 May also support Grandstream HT503 and Linksys SPA3102.

 I created this simple patch because I needed to handle call waiting on my analog phone line (PSTN) connected to the FXO port of my Grandstream HT813 hybrid adapter.